Photodynamic therapy (PDT) is a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.

 - oesophageal cancer, mouth cancer and lung cancer – PDT can cure some cancers if used in the early stages, or offer relief from symptoms in more advanced cases

-What happens during PDT
+What happens during photodynamic therapy (PDT)

-PDT is carried out in two stages.
+PDT is done in 2 stages.

 2) Light treatment